Tatsunoko Production: History

 In December of the same year, Mitsuhisa Ishikawa, together with the Tatsunoko Production Branch Office, which consisted mainly of staff who had participated in Zillion, became independent and established IG Tatsunoko Ltd. (now Production I.G).
 (Note: This capital relationship was temporarily dissolved in 1993, but was revived in 2010 when Production I.G. acquired an 11.2% stake in Tatsunoko Production.)

 In 1990, Tatsunoko Anime Technology Research Institute led by Koji Sugii became independent and participated in the establishment of Animation 21.

 In 1995, Kenji Yoshida returned to Tatsunoko Production and became its first chairman.

 Since the 1990s, Tatsunoko has brought back former key staff members, including Hiroshi Sasagawa, who had left the company, and has been producing mainly remakes of older works.

 On June 3, 2005, major toy manufacturer Takara acquired a 88% stake in the studio from the Yoshida family, making the company a consolidated subsidiary of Takara.
 Following this, Kenji Yoshida and Ippei Kuri resigned from their posts, and the entire Yoshida family, including executives, left the studio.

 In the same year, Tatsuo Yoshida was posthumously awarded the Special Achievement Award as one of the 20 People Who Made Japanese Animation at the Tokyo Anime Award held at the Tokyo International Anime Fair.

 In 2010, Production I.G. acquired 11.2% of Tatsunoko's outstanding shares.
-Additionally, Mitsuhisa Ishikawa, president of Production I.G and IG Port, becomes non-executive director of Tatsunoko Production.
+Additionally, Mitsuhisa Ishikawa, president of Production I.G and IG Port, became non-executive director of Tatsunoko Production.

-In 2013, Horipro acquired 13.5% of the shares, making it the second largest shareholder (at the time) after Takara Tomy.
+In 2013, Horipro acquired 13.5% of the shares, making it the second largest shareholder at the time after Takara Tomy.

 In the same year, the company changed its name from (竜の子プロダクション, Tatsunoko Purodakushon) (written in kanji) to (タツノコプロ, Tatsunoko Puro) (written in katakana).
 At the same time, the head office was relocated from Kokubunji City, Tokyo to Musashino City, and the dispersed corporate functions were consolidated.

 At Anime Expo 2013, Sentai Filmworks announced a deal to license and release some of Tatsunoko's titles, including the Gatchaman series and Casshan in North America.

 In 2014, Nippon Television Holdings acquired 54.3% of the outstanding shares held by Takara Tomy and made Tatsunoko Production a subsidiary, structured as a sales swap.
 Takara Tomy continued to hold a 20% stake in the company and maintained the partnership.

 In 2019, Tatsunoko founded a new label, Bakken Record.

 In the same year, four people associated with Tatsunoko received the Achievement Award at the Tokyo Anime Award: Kunio Okawara, Akiyoshi Sakai, Hisayuki Toriumi, and Tsuneo Ninomiya.